Vegan Sweet Potato Brownies

 To cook, peel and chop a large sweet potato into 1 inch cubes.
 Steam for approx. 7 minutes or boil for approx. 15 minutes until they can easily be pierced with a fork.
 Strain, mash (you’ll need 1 cup) and proceed with recipe.

-Sweet potato can also be cooked in the microwave, Instant Pot or baked in the oven.
+Sweet potato can also be cooked in the microwave, Instant Pot or baked in the oven (how-to here).

-Step 2.
-Add the rest of the ingredients to the bowl and mix well until you have a smooth, uniform batter then transfer the mixture to a baking pan.
-If you’re adding chocolate chips, mix those in now as well.
+Add the rest of the ingredients to the bowl and mix well until you have a smooth, uniform batter.
+If you’re adding chocolate chips or any other add-ins such as walnuts or pecans, add those in now as well.

-Let the brownies cool in the pan for at least 30 minutes before slicing or better yet, cool in the fridge for an hour for the best texture!
+Let the brownies cool in the pan for at least 15 minutes before slicing or better yet, cool in the fridge for an hour for the best fudge-like texture!

 Yes, no problem!
 Just pop it open, scoop out 1 cup and proceed with the recipe.